Kiel: Sports

-There are a number of sports venues in Kiel, most notably the Wunderino Arena (formerly known as Baltic Sea Hall or Ostseehalle), which is the home ground of one of the most successful team handball clubs in the world and multiple German champion, THW Kiel.
+There are a number of sports venues in Kiel, most notably the Wunderino Arena (formerly known as Baltic Sea Hall or Ostseehalle), which is the home ground of one of the most successful team handball clubs in the world, the multiple German champion THW Kiel.
 Holstein Kiel, an association football club, which plays at Holstein-Stadion, played in the Bundesliga in the 2024–2025 season for the first time in the club's history.

 Education and scientific research

 The University of Kiel (Christian-Albrechts-Universität) was founded by Duke Christian Albrecht in 1665.
 It is the only full university of Schleswig-Holstein, with about 27,000 students.
-Partly linked to the University Kiel are other independent research facilities such as the German National Library of Economics – Leibniz Informationcenter for Economy, the Kiel Institute for the World Economy, the GEOMAR Helmholtz Centre for Ocean Research Kiel and the research institute of the Bundeswehr for water sound and geophysics.
+Partly linked to the University of Kiel are other independent research facilities such as the German National Library of Economics – Leibniz Informationcenter for Economy, the Kiel Institute for the World Economy, the GEOMAR Helmholtz Centre for Ocean Research Kiel and the research institute of the Bundeswehr for water sound and geophysics.
 Besides these, there are other educational institutions such as the Fachhochschule Kiel (founded in 1969) and the Muthesius School of Arts (founded in 1907).
 The projects Murmann School of Global Management and Economics and Multimedia Campus Kiel were ultimately unsuccessful.
 The Wirtschaftsakademie Schleswig-Holstein offers, besides advanced training at the Berufsakademie, dual study courses for economists, business information specialists, and industrial engineers.

 Noteworthy as a departmental research institute is the federal institute for dairy research, which was merged into the Max-Rubner-Institut together with other institutions in 2004.
-The state capital Kiel is a corporative sponsoring member of the Max Planck Society.
+The state capital Kiel is a corporate sponsoring member of the Max Planck Society.

-The ARGE-SH, the oldest research institution of the republic of Germany, has its headquarters in Kiel.
+The ARGE-SH, the oldest research institution in Germany, has its headquarters in Kiel.

 There are twelve gymnasiums in Kiel, of which the Kieler Gelehrtenschule, founded in 1320 as a humanistic gymnasium, is the oldest.
 Other secondary schools include the Gymnasium Elmschenhagen and the Max-Planck-Schule with a focus on natural sciences.
 There are many comprehensive schools – partially with secondary schools – all over the city area, as well as private schools.

 BZ am NOK (Berufsbildungszentrum am Nord-Ostsee-Kanal) is a vocational training center offering education and training in over 40 professions.
 It includes dual training programs, vocational schools, technical colleges, and vocational grammar schools.